googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 ERROR: pods "agones-test" already exists
 Error: 1 test(s) failed
 ```
-That mean that you skiped `--cleanup` flag and you should either delete `agones-test` pod manually or run with the same test `helm test my-release --cleanup` two more times.
+That mean that you skipped `--cleanup` flag and you should either delete `agones-test` pod manually or run with the same test `helm test my-release --cleanup` two more times.
 {{< /alert >}}

 ## TLS Certificates